hpatel1986/FlixApp/README.md

 Describe any challenges encountered while building the app.

-1. Trying to implement the activity indicator to hide after the page is loaded.
+1. Trying to incorporate the searchBar and filter through the data to only display search results.
-2. Trying to incorporate the searchBar and filter through the data to only display search results.
+2.

 ## License